-Dr. Roxburgh researches the History of Christianity in Scotland in the 20th century.
+Roxburgh researches the History of Christianity in Scotland in the 20th century.
 He has written numerous articles for scholarly journals, as well as a book, Thomas Gillespie and the Origins of the Relief Church in 18th Century Scotland (Peter Lang, 1999).
-At Samford Dr. Roxburgh teaches Baptist History and Theology, Christian Theology, Pastoral Theology, and Contemporary Theology.
-He serves as pastor for preaching and teaching at Southside Baptist Church in Birmingham.
+At Samford Roxburgh teaches Baptist History and Theology, Christian Theology, Pastoral Theology, and Contemporary Theology.
+He has pastored churches in Scotland and Alabama and is a member of Vestavia Hills Baptist Church.

 He is married with two adult children who live in Scotland.
 He has two grand-daughters and two grand-sons.